 page allows you to explicitly set the permissions required to view an individual Report or View.

-- Click the link in the Access column for the given row.
+- Click the link for the view of interest:

 The Report and View Permissions page looks like the following screenshot.
 There are three options for configuring report and view permissions:

 - Default : this dynamic view will be readable only by users who have permission to the source datasets

 - Custom : set permissions per group/user.
 Use check boxes to grant access.

 - Private : this view is only visible to you

 - Select desired permissions.